 Groups sue federal EPA to rescind Florida wetlands authority

-Environmental groups filed suit in federal court Thursday to undo a decision by the U.S. EPA last month that handed Florida officials primary regulatory authority over the state's wetlands.
+Environmental groups filed suit in federal court Thursday to undo a decision by the U.S. Environmental Protection Agency last month that handed Florida officials primary regulatory authority over the state's wetlands.

 The groups contend that the decision could further destroy the state's dwindling inventory of marshes, swamps and other sensitive ecosystems that now account for a fifth of the country's remaining wetlands.